samogorm/loki/readme.md

 9. If you can see a JSON response message saying "Success!" then you are all up and running.

 ## POSTMAN Collection
-To test the API endpoints, I have created a [collection](https://www.getpostman.com/collections/0598f505914cab337147) that you can view.
+To test the API endpoints, I have created a [collection](https://www.getpostman.com/collections/0598f505914cab337147) that you can copy and import into POSTMAN.

 ## Tech Stack
 * MongoDB